danhahn/html-class/contents/lessons/lesson-2/image-types.md

 ## Image Resizing

-<p id="resize">In the event that an image needs to be resized each image type dislay different. </p>
+<p id="resize">In the event that an image needs to be resized each image type display different. </p>

 ## Optimization
 Optimizing images is a very import step to ensure that pages load quickly.
 Images in their default state are often much later than they need to be.
 While you can control the display size of an image with HTML or CSS it will not change the actual size of the image and you may end up downloading something much larger than you need.